 It is vital that we have feedback from members and we invite you to share your thoughts and ideas with us on this, and wider work via email@example.com.
 We are regularly reporting back on what we have achieved and what still needs to be done.
-This is the beginning of our attempt to address the problems that are deep-rooted and will need concerted action.

-To make sure that EDI is embedded and coordinated across Trustees, members and staff, the three nominated senior leads within the College form an EDI Oversight Group, which includes Dr Bhanu Williams as the Trustee representative, Dr Camilla Kingdon as a College Senior Officer, and Robert Okunnu the College’s Director of Policy and External Affairs representing staff.
+The EDI Oversight Group aims to ensure that EDI is embedded and coordinated across the College.
+It comprises three nominated senior leads: Dr Bhanu Williams as Trustee representative, Dr Camilla Kingdon as President and Robert Okunnu as Chief Executive Officer, representing staff.

 Member Reference Group (MRG)